 While those stats don’t tell us to keep videos short, they do tell us that there’s a very brief window of opportunity to attract people’s interest.
 It’s actually shorter than those average watch times you keep hearing about.
 You need to have something in the first thirty seconds of your video to persuade people that this is something they want to see more of.
 It could be an intriguing fact, some eye-catching video footage, something funny, or something alarming.
-But whatever it is, you need it up front.
+But whatever it is, you need it upfront.

 Invest in Good Technical Quality

 People will watch long video content.
 What they won’t watch is poor content that rambles or exhibits low technical quality.
-Investing in good quality equipment (from cameras to lights to software) and building the expertise to produce high quality video is a must if you want people to watch your video all the way to the end.
+Investing in good quality equipment (from cameras to lights to software) and building the expertise to produce a high-quality video is a must if you want people to watch your video all the way to the end.
 With a lot of high quality, professional video available, viewers have come to expect that quality and quickly notice any flaws.

 Play it Straight — Don’t Try to Game the System

-There are two reasons why so-called “black hat” SEO is a poor idea, and why you shouldn’t try to second-guess the search engine algorithms to increase traffic.
+There are two reasons why the so-called “black hat” SEO is a poor idea, and why you shouldn’t try to second-guess the search engine algorithms to increase traffic.
 The first reason is that the algorithms keep changing, precisely to prevent people from doing that and more accurately reflect people’s real interests.
 The second is that any benefits from this sort of thing are strictly temporary, and if the video isn’t really what people are looking for it will lead to disappointment and be self-defeating.
-Play it straight, produce high quality video that your audience is looking for, and promote it honestly.
+Play it straight, produce a high-quality video that your audience is looking for, and promote it honestly.

 Take Risks — Don’t Play it Too Safe

 You want your video to stand out and attract attention, and that means it needs to be different from the rest of the offerings out there.
 Being too cautious can lose more viewers than taking some risks and letting your imagination run free.
 You should have a good idea of who your audience is, and what interests them.
-Think of things that would appeal to your audience that aren’t being offered already.
+Think of things that would appeal to your audience that isn’t being offered already.
 Create video content that addresses this gap.
 If you aren’t sure — that’s actually a good sign.